myromeo/gandi-dynamic-dns/README.md

 #### 2. **Create the Automation:**

-You can set up the automation to trigger the script either periodically.
+You can set up the automation to trigger the script either periodically or on IP change.
 Change the duration to suit.

 ```yaml
 alias: Update Gandi DNS